-The state should use the best available technology to manage public assistance caseloads effectively and efficiently.
-A program of computerized finger imaging should be fairly easy to establish and implement, using the technology that has been developed to authenticate the identity of individuals on a routine basis, even for everyday activities.
-Reportedly, some corporations use finger imaging scans for their employees' computer access and, in some states, grocery stores use the technology for check-cashing authorization. А computerized scan of a person's fingerprint is a trusted universal identifier and fraud fighter.
+The State should use the best available technology to manage public assistance caseloads effectively and efficiently.
+A program of computerized finger imaging should be fairly easy to establish and implement, using the technology that has been developed to authenticate the identity of individuals on a routine basis even for everyday activities.
+According the FIA's testimony before the Senate Committee on Families, Mental Health and Human Services, some corporations use finger imaging scans for their employees' computer access and, in some states, grocery stores use the technology for check-cashing authorization.
+A computerized scan of a person's fingerprint is a trusted universal identifier and fraud fighter.
 In addition, a study of a finger imaging pilot project in Illinois suggested that the development of a statewide finger image data base could provide a platform for using the technology in other welfare-related areas, such as ensuring benefit delivery and verifying Medicaid eligibility.
-Also, as more states begin to use finger imaging technology, the system could be used to identify and fight interstate multiple case fraud and to monitor the five-year federal limit on receiving TANF funds.
+Also, as more states begin to use finger imaging technology, the system could be used to identify and fight interstate multiple case fraud and to monitor the five-year Federal limit on receiving TANF funds.